touchlab/KMMBridge/docs/GITHUB_RELEASE_ARTIFACTS.md

 #### Public Repos

 For public projects, you should not need to do any configuration.
-Cocoapods and SPM can access public release files directly with no auth.
+CocoaPods and SPM can access public release files directly with no auth.

 #### Private Repos